Judithamaka51/Project-2-Customer-Subscription-Analysis/README.md

 # Project-2-Customer-Subscription-Analysis
 This project involves analysing customer data for a subscription service to identify  segments and trends.
 My goal is to understand customer behavior, track subscription types,  and identify key trends in cancellations and renewals.
 The final deliverable is a Power BI  dashboard that presents my analysis.

-# LITA-Project-2-Customer Subscription Analysis
-This project involves analyzing customer data for a subscription service to identify segments and trends.
-The goal is to understand customer behavior, track subscription types,  and identify key trends in cancellations and renewals.

 ### Excel: